emagining/emagining/README.md

 ### I’m currently working on ...
-🎨 Vyou - multi-platform app that lets you explore and fall in love with art
+🎨 [Vyou](https://vyou.art) - multi-platform app that lets you explore and fall in love with art

-☠ Sveleton - starter kit for SEO and performance focused sites (Svelte-based)
+🐼 [Pico](https://usepi.co) - pocket-sized way to share your memories

 🎁 [Wishcart](https://wishcart.com) - free wish list management app